Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I bought a small pulley and some small nylon string.
 I attached the sting to the hook on the plant, ran the other end through the pulley and down to a hook on the wall.
 Actually, instead of putting a hook there, I simply unscrewed one of the screws holding my window frame in just enough to catch the string.
 I made a loop and just loop it over the screw.
 To prevent the string from going all the way through the pulley when I bring it down, I measured where it should go and tied a small cat toy at that point.

-Now when my hanging baskets need watering, I simply unhook the string from it's screw and lower it to easy reach, and when I'm done, I just pull the loop back down and hook it on the screw again!
+Now when my hanging baskets need watering, I simply unhook the string from it's screw and lower it to easily reach, and when I'm done, I just pull the loop back down and hook it on the screw again!
 No more hauling chairs all over and lifting heavy plants!
 My hanging baskets have never looked so good!

 By Cricket from Parkton, NC